ayaankazerouni/sensordata/README.md

 A collection of scripts for measuring and visualising aspects of incremental software development, using SensorData collected by [DevEventTracker](https://github.com/web-cat/eclipse-plugins-importer-exporter/tree/DevEventTrackerAddition).

-These scripts deal with data in CSV format.

 If you use this work, please cite the following:

 * [Ayaan M. Kazerouni, Stephen H. Edwards, and Clifford A. Shaffer.
 2017.
 Quantifying Incremental Development Practices and Their Relationship to Procrastination.](https://dl.acm.org/citation.cfm?id=3106180)